10 Ways To Plan A Sustainable Maine Meeting

 Woman Scrolling on Phone, Photo Credit: Focus Photography

 Reduce paper waste by utilizing digital communication methods for your meeting.
 Instead of printed invitations and programs, use email, websites, and mobile apps to distribute information.
-Create online QR codes and add them to presentations, so guests can follow along or find resources easily.
+Create online QR codes and add them to presentations, so attendees can follow along or find resources easily.

-Event apps can provide schedules, speaker bios, maps, and other essential details, reducing the need for printed materials.
-Portland-based tech companies like Headlight AV can help develop and manage digital on-site solutions.
+Event apps can provide schedules, encourage connections, share speaker bios, maps, and other essential details, reducing the need for printed materials.
+Portland-based tech companies can help develop and manage digital on-site solutions that are compatible with popular event apps such as Whova or EventMobi.
 Start here.

 Headlight Audio Visual, Inc.